pdav5883/bracket-revival/README.md

 - POST: Adds picks to a player's data file
 - Input: year, cid, pid, round, picks: [0/1 flat list of picks]
 #### get_competitions
-- GET: Returns struct with years and cids for each year
+- GET: Returns struct with years and cids for each year, and player names for each cid
 - Input: none
-- Output: {"y0": "cid",...}
+- Output: {"y0": {"cid": [name0, ...],...}
 #### get_scoreboard
 - GET: Returns list of players with points, details on game
 - Input: year, cid, rounds_completed (opt)